ORNL-CEES/Cap/docs/source/equivalent_circuits.rst

        <capacitance>         3.0    </capacitance>       <!-- farad -->
    </device>

-Above is the database to build a 3 F capacitor in series with a 50 mΩ resistance.
+Above is the database to build a 3 F capacitor in series with a :math:`50 \mili\ohm` resistance.

 Parallel RC
 -----------